Ovid/zen-of-test-suites/README.md

             │   └── Token.pm
             └── Simple.pm

-There's a class in their named `HTML::TokeParser::Simple::Token::ProcessInstruction`.
+There's a class in there named `HTML::TokeParser::Simple::Token::ProcessInstruction`.
 Where, in the following tests, would you find the tests for process instructions?